-|Are you vegan or vegetarian and expecting a baby?
-If you are, there is no need to abandon your diet.
-You can still maintain a healthy pregnancy without consuming animal products, all you need to do is make sure you are consuming all the nutrients your baby needs.
+Are you a vegetarian or vegan and expecting a baby?
+Don’t worry, you don’t have to change your diet!
+You can stay healthy during pregnancy without consuming animal products.
+Just make sure you get all the nutrients your baby needs.

 Although some essential nutrients are typically found in meat and other animal products, don’t fret!
 There are plant-based alternatives and supplements that can provide everything you need.
 Just be sure to check that your vegetarian or vegan diet contains the right amount of protein, iron, vitamin D, calcium, and vitamin B12.

 Here are the details for each nutrient and the plant-based sources that contain them.

 - Protein: It’s the building block of the body and essential for the baby’s tissue and cell development.
 During pregnancy, your daily protein intake should increase by 25g for each baby you’re carrying.
 If you’re expecting twins, you should consume an additional 50g compared to the recommendation for a non-pregnant person!
 Here are some protein-rich sources: beans, quinoa, oats, nuts and peanut butter, soy milk, tofu.

 - Folate (Vitamin B12): This micronutrient is super important, especially during the first trimester, as it helps prevent neural tube defects.
 Doctors often prescribe folic acid supplements, and it’s recommended for all women planning to get pregnant!
 You won’t find this vitamin in fruits or vegetables, but here are some options: soy milk, tofu, fortified cereals.